Ralph Palmer, 12th Baron Lucas: Work

 Asked by a journalist why historians make the best school leaders, he replied, 'The subject combines a fascination with humanity (pretty essential to running a school well), a disciplined way with words and stories, and a deep study of how to succeed as a dictator.'

 Since inheriting his title and remaining through election by his peers, Ralph Lucas continues to be active in the House of Lords.
 He has served on committees that addressed digital skills, the regeneration of seaside towns, and digital technology & democracy.
 He chairs the Enforcement Law Reform Group.
-He was instrumental in adding what became known as the Lucas amendment, 'An apology, an offer of treatment or other redress, shall not of itself amount to an admission of negligence or breach of statutory duty' to the Compensation Act of 2006, allowing people to apologise to victims without legal penalty.
+He was instrumental in adding what became known as the Lucas amendment, 'An apology, an offer of treatment or other redress, shall not of itself amount to an admission of negligence or breach of statutory duty' to the Compensation Act 2006, allowing people to apologise to victims without legal penalty.

 He met his third wife, Antonia Rubenstein, when serving as a patron on the prison reform charity, Safe Ground, and was instrumental in establishing the Family Man and Fathers Inside family relationships project.

 Ralph Lucas has been involved in encouraging a relationship between The Eden Project and Eastbourne.
 With Lady Lucas, he set up the Making Natural History project, using creative works to highlight environmental issues in and beyond Eastbourne.

 He became a Fellow of the Institute of Chartered Accountants in England and Wales (FCA) in 1986 and is a Liveryman of the Worshipful Company of Mercers.